luca-martial/entity-normalization-engine/README.md

 # Building an Entity Normalization Engine ⚙️

-This repository contains the scripts of an entity normalization engine.
+This repository is an attempt at building an entity normalization engine.
 The input to this engine is short strings that could encompass the following entities: company names, company addresses, serial numbers, physical goods and locations.
 The output is a timestamped CSV file of the grouped entities.

 Approach summarised: